 Information architecture can be surprisingly difficult to define.
 This is in part because while other subjects such as content writing can be narrowed to a specific job title – the writer – the field of IA stretches across many professions.
 In truth, everyone involved in product development applies information architecture methodologies at some point.

 Most websites and apps will need their content divided into parts, so it can both be understood by users in a quick manner and can be organized so the user can find all the features the product has.
 Sometimes, this is done so smoothly that users never stop to think about how the information is organized for them.

 That is the case for websites such as Google Drive or Medium, which must think carefully about how they present information to the user – or risk getting several features lost in a sea of random buttons and links that users won’t ever follow or enjoy.

 In other cases, you can see that the use of architecture in information is extreme and clearly noticeable – as well as very difficult to pull off.

 No. There is a strong connection between the two, but while UX involves a great deal of Information architecture the two aren’t exactly the same thing.

-Here is how the two concepts are closely linked: without good information architecture there is no logical and effective user experience.
+Here is how the two concepts are closely linked: without good IA there is no logical and effective user experience.
 It works as a foundation on which the interface can be developed, opening the door to all the other aspects of UX design we all know and love.

 We ought to make a small distinction here, however.
-Information architecture needs to be a solid base on which you can build the user experience, but it cannot work as the whole project.
-Once you know how you can take the user by the hand around your product, you need to add flare and work on other things such as interactions that combined with your information architecture, can deliver an amazing experience.
+AI needs to be a solid base on which you can build the user experience, but it cannot work as the whole project.
+Once you know how you can take the user by the hand around your product, you need to add flare and work on other things such as interactions that combined with your IA, can deliver an amazing experience.